Leighrs/Metabarcoding/README.md

 **4. Generate a samplesheet file.**

+> The samplesheet is required for the pipeline to locate you fastq files.
 > Ensure you are in your home directory and run the following shell script.
 >
 > *This script will autopopulate the PATHs for each of your fastq files, extrapolate sample names from those files, and prompt you to specify how many metabarcoding runs these samples were sequenced in.*